peymannaderi10/GarysBarbershopNJ.com/README.md

-# Gary's Barbershop Website
+# Gary's Barber Shop Website

 ## Project Overview

-This is the official website for Gary's Barbershop, a premier barbershop located in Maple Shade, NJ.
+This is the official website for Gary's Barber Shop, a premier barbershop located in Maple Shade, NJ.
 The site showcases the services offered, the story behind the business, and allows customers to view reviews and make appointments.

 ## Features